Ebazhanov/linkedin-skill-assessments-quizzes/google-ads/google-ads-quiz.md

 - [ ] $30
 - [ ] $15

 #### Q46.
 Linzi wants to her ads to show up at the very top of the search result page, regardless of what it costs.
 What would you suggest she do in order to show in the top result a specified percentage of the time?

 - [ ] Inform Linzi this is not possible
 - [ ] Use the Target Impression Share bid strategy
 - [ ] Use the maximum bid amount as suggested by Keyword Planner
 - [ ] Create an ad group, with top of page as the only location target

 #### Q47.
-Ursula owns a yoga studio in New York City (NYC).
-A customer performs several searches in the following order: "yoga studio near me", "best yoga NYC", "yoga free trial NYC".
-What attribution model would assign 100% of the credit for the conversion to yoga free trial NYC?

-- [ ] last search
-- [x] last click
-- [ ] last position
-- [ ] linear

-#### Q48.
 What destination URL would you need to configure to send traffic directly to a page within a mobile app?

 - [ ] universal link
 - [x] path link
 - [ ] app link
 - [ ] deep link

-#### Q49.
+#### Q48.
 Why is it important to know your cost per conversion?

 - [ ] You can compare your cost per conversion to your competitors
 - [ ] All of these answers
 - [x] Your cost per conversion helps you understand your ROI
 - [ ] A lower cost per conversion will improve your ad rank

-#### Q50.
+#### Q49.
 Mark has configured ad extensions for every campaign, but his ads never show them.
 What is the most likely explanation?

 - [x] The Ad Rank is too low
 - [ ] The bidding strategy is not set to ECPC
 - [ ] The search query has misspellings
 - [ ] The bid is too low